truongsonghiep/journey-to-the-west/chapter-055.md

 On hearing this, Pilgrim stared at them and saw that there was indeed no demonic aura about them.
 He therefore went to the rear, crying, *"Master!"* When the Tang Monk saw them, he was very pleased. *"Worthy disciples,"* he said, *"I have caused you a lot of trouble.
 What happened to that woman?"*

-“She was a huge female scorpion,"* replied Eight Rules. *"We are fortunate to have received the revelation from the Bodhisattva Guanyin, whereupon Big Brother went to Heaven to acquire the assistance of the Star Lord Orionis.
+*"She was a huge female scorpion,"* replied Eight Rules. *"We are fortunate to have received the revelation from the Bodhisattva Guanyin, whereupon Big Brother went to Heaven to acquire the assistance of the Star Lord Orionis.
 He came here and subdued her, and she has been reduced to mud by old Hog.
 Only then did we dare walk in here to see your face."*

 The Tang Monk could not end his thanks to them.
 Then they found some rice and noodles with which they prepared a meal, after which they showed the way home to those girls who had been taken captive.
 Lighting up a fire, they burned out the entire cave-dwelling before they found the main road to the West once more.
 Thus it was that